ShinyTrinkets/twofold.ts/README.md

 Check the **[Similar and comparison](/docs/similar.md) page** for more details.

-TwoFold operates by processing a text file and identifying all XML-like tags, transforming them into useful outputs.
-It is compatible with XML and HTML documents, but you can customize the tag markers, so you can make them look like jinja2, nunjucks, etc.
+TwoFold operates by processing a text file, identifying all XML-like tags and transforming them into useful outputs.
+It is compatible with XML and HTML documents, but you can customize the tag markers, and you can make them look like jinja2, nunjucks, etc.

 TwoFold can watch your files for changes and allow real-time collaboration within the same file and location, for example: to validate some information, or calculate some statistics (similar to a